Optimization Problems for Machine Learning: A Survey: Adversarial Learning

-\CGrev{where $\epsilon>0$ is a small constant and $z$ is a decision variable representing the classified label.} Constraints \eqref{adv_dist_bi:neq1}--\eqref{adv_dist_bi:neq2} express the condition of misclassification $z \neq \chi$ using a constraint with big-M coefficients. \CGrev{ The complexity of the inner-level optimization problem is dependent on the scoring functions.
-Given that the upper-level feasibility set $\psi$ is typically continuous and the lower-level variable $i$ ranges on a discrete set, the problem is in fact a continuous discrete bilevel programming problem \cite{fanghanel2009bilevel} with convex quadratic function \cite{edmunds1992algorithm}, which requires dedicated reformulations or approximations \cite{jan1994nonlinear, chen1995nonlinear, gumucs2001global}. }
+\CGrev{where $\epsilon>0$ is a small constant, $z$ is a decision variable representing the classified label, $M$ is a big-M coefficient, and $s$ is a binary variable that enforces one of the constraints } \eqref{adv_dist_bi:neq1}--\eqref{adv_dist_bi:neq2} which express the condition of misclassification $z \neq y$. \CGrev{The complexity of the inner-level optimization problem is dependent on the scoring functions.
+Given that the upper-level feasibility set $\psi$ is typically continuous and the lower-level variable $y'$ ranges on a discrete set, the problem is in fact a continuous discrete bilevel programming problem \cite{fanghanel2009bilevel} with convex quadratic function \cite{edmunds1992algorithm}, which requires dedicated reformulations or approximations \revtwoCG{\cite{chen1995nonlinear, gumucs2001global, jan1994nonlinear}}. }

-We introduce an alternative mathematical formulation for finding untargeted adversarial examples \CGrev{satisfying condition \CGrev{\eqref{adv_dist:argmax}}}. \CGrev{A perturbed input $x' = x +r$ with label $\chi'$ for the example $x$ classified with label $\chi \in \Upsilon$ is an untargeted adversarial example if $\chi' \neq \chi$}, which can be then expressed as
+We introduce an alternative mathematical formulation for finding untargeted adversarial examples \CGrev{satisfying condition \CGrev{\eqref{adv_dist:argmax}}}. \revtwoCG{A perturbed input $x' = x +r$ for a sample $x$ classified with label $y \in \Upsilon$ is an untargeted adversarial example if the classified label of $x'$ is different from $y$.
+This condition is equivalent to } Condition \eqref{untargeted} is an existence condition, which can be formalized by \CGrev{introducing} the functions $\tilde{\sigma}_{y'}(r) = \CGrev{ReLU}(f_{y'}(x+r) - f_{y}(\revtwoCG{x+r}))$, $y' \in \Upsilon\setminus\{y\}$, and the condition